 1. The Body: Sturdy Yet Agile

 Your machine’s body houses the motor, brushes, and water tank.
-Despite its robustness, it’s designed for easy manoeuvrability.
+Despite its robustness, the walk-behind rotary buffer and scrubber is designed for easy manoeuvrability.
+This thoughtful design ensures efficient cleaning even in tight or hard-to-reach spaces.

 2. The Brushes: Your Cleaning Partners

-The brushes come in various materials suited for different floor types.
+The brushes used in a walk-behind rotary buffer and scrubber come in various materials suited for different floor types.
 Understanding the right brush for your surface is crucial for optimal cleaning.

 3. The Control Panel: Your Command Centre

-Familiarise yourself with the control panel.
+Familiarise yourself with the control panel of the walk-behind rotary buffer and scrubber.
 It’s where you adjust settings like brush speed and water flow, giving you precise control over your cleaning process.
+Choosing the appropriate brush not only improves cleaning efficiency but also helps protect and prolong the life of your flooring.

 Mastering the Art of Operation